Thomas-Longworth/CountryExplorer/README.md

 I used Postman to test the backend of my application.
-I ran a Postman collections which tested multiple requests with both invalid an valid coutnrty names.
+I ran a Postman collections which tested multiple requests with both invalid an valid country names.
+I checked that the response showed the correct status codes.